 Definition of ethics

-The word ethics includes many different perspectives, including but not limited to analytical, theoretical, practical, historical, biological, and sociological perspectives, representing disciplines as diverse as philosophy, art, social sciences, biological sciences, and engineering.
+The word ethics includes many different perspectives, including but not limited to analytical, theoretical, practical, and historical , biological, and sociological perspectives, representing disciplines as diverse as philosophy, art, social sciences, physical and biological sciences, and engineering.

 For the purpose of this project, it is understood that all of these components are important, but that the fundamental question to be answered is “How should we act?”